Trends

 Thanks to flexible electronics, medical monitoring devices have gotten much smaller and less cumbersome.
 In many instances, they are now wireless as well and can communicate directly to a smart phone app.
 In fact, medical researchers are using streamed data to remotely track a variety of vital signs in their subjects through the use of wireless monitoring devices.
 This shrinking in size has also led to the development of personal monitoring devices, such as step-counters and tracking bracelets, which allow consumers to self-monitor activity, heart rate and sleep cycles with an eye toward meeting their own wellness goals.
 Here again, wearing the device as instructed is essential to effectiveness.

 The market for wearable medical devices is surging.
-GlobalData, a global research firm in the UK, estimated the wearable technology market to be $46 billion in 2022 and forecasts it to grow to $100 billion in 2027.
+GlobalData, a global research firm in the UK, estimated the wearable technology market to grow to $100 billion by 2027.
 Compounding patient compliance issues with increased demand for outpatient and remote research subject monitoring, and more immediate test results/data and treatment, are driving the development of ever-smaller, less invasive devices that can enable faster test results and treatment.

-Benefits Of Devices Applied Directly to The Skin
+Benefits Of Wearable Devices Applied Directly to The Skin

 1. They would streamline the entire process as we know it, from providing devices to patients, to potentially transferring data, to communicating treatment.
 In an ideal scenario, doctors would receive the data electronically in real time and could message the patient with treatment instructions.